Police Blotter: January 12, 2022

 FELONY ARRESTS

-Tonette A. Watts, 62, of the 1300 block of 65th Avenue, Oakland, was arrested by the California Highway Patrol at 1:20 a.m.
+Helen Silva, 64, of the 1100 block of Nickel Lane, Yuba City, was arrested by the Sutter County Sheriff’s Office at 7:40 p.m.
 Jan.
-4 in the 3700 block of State Route 45 on suspicion of assault with a deadly weapon and driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher.
-She was booked into the Colusa County Jail.
+9 on Highway 99 at Messick Road in Yuba City on suspicion of inflicting corporal injury on a spouse or cohabitant and resisting arrest.
+She was booked into the Sutter County Jail.

-DUI ARRESTS

-Gerardo Martinez, 49, of County Road 24, Orland, was arrested by the Colusa Police Department at 8:22 a.m.
+Cameron Meeks, 27, of the 100 block of Via Flores, Olivehurst, was arrested by the Yuba City Police Department at 8:30 a.m.
 Jan.
-8 in the 2800 block of Niagara Avenue in Colusa on suspicion of being under the influence of a controlled substance and being so intoxicated that a person could be a danger to themselves or others.
-He was booked into the Colusa County Jail.
+10 in the 1100 block of Butte House Road in Yuba City on suspicion of grand theft, inflicting corporal injury on a spouse or cohabitant and failure to appear.
+He was booked into the Sutter County Jail.

-Matthew T. Reische, 38, of the 1000 block of First Street, Colusa, was arrested by the Colusa Police Department at 3:46 p.m.
+Carolyn D. Saunders, 48, of the 1600 block of Third Avenue, Olivehurst, was arrested by the Yuba County Sheriff’s Office at 1:20 a.m.
 Jan.
-7 on Carson Street at Fourth Street in Colusa.
-He was booked into the Colusa County Jail.
+10 on Seventh Street at Fleming Avenue on suspicion of inflicting corporal injury on a spouse or cohabitant.
+She was booked into the Yuba County Jail.

-Nestor L. Valencia, 32, of the 800 block of North Street, Williams, was arrested by the California Highway Patrol at 8:35 a.m.
+Li Hill, 46, of the e5300 block of Feather River Boulevard, Marysville, was arrested by the Yuba County Sheriff’s Office at 1:20 a.m.
 Jan.
-7 on Sixth Street at B Street in Williams on suspicion of driving under the influence of drugs or alcohol and hit and run with property damage.
-He was booked into the Colusa County Jail.
+10 on Seventh Street at Fleming Avenue on suspicion of inflicting corporal injury on a spouse or cohabitant and possession of a controlled substance.
+He was booked into the Yuba County Jail.

+DUI ARRESTS

-David W. Meyer, 67, of the 200 block of Main Street, Colusa, was arrested by the Colusa Police Department at 3:15 p.m.
+Dawn Grimes, 41, of the 11300 block of Wilson Road, Grass Valley, was arrested by the Yuba City Police Department at 4:32 p.m.
 Jan.
+10 in the 1600 block of Starr Drive in Yuba City on suspicion of being under the influence of a controlled substance and failure to appear.
+She was booked into the Sutter County Jail.

-10 on First Street at Parkhill Street in Colusa on suspicion of being under the influence of a controlled substance, possession of a controlled substance and being so intoxicated that a person could be a danger to themselves or others.
-He was booked into the Colusa County Jail.
+Ingred Lampshire, 54, of the 400 block of E. 15th Street, Marysville, was arrested by the Yuba City Police Department at 6:40 p.m.
+Jan.
+10 at Tractor Supply in Yuba City on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, possession of a controlled substance, disorderly conduct, driving with a suspended license, receiving a third DUI conviction within ten years and failure to appear.
+She was booked into the Sutter County Jail.